awsdocs/aws-php-developers-guide/doc_source/guide_streams.rst

    limitations under the License.

 ##################################
-Streams in the |sdk-php| version 3
+Streams in the |sdk-php| Version 3
 ##################################

 .. meta::